thhdragon/ff5m/README.md

 # Flashforge Adventurer 5M Firmware Mod

-This is an *unofficial* mod to run Moonraker, Klipper with essential patches, Mainsail & Fluidd on the Flashforge AD5M (Pro) 3D printers.
+This is an _unofficial_ mod to run Moonraker, Klipper (with essential patches), Mainsail, and Fluidd on the Flashforge AD5M (Pro) 3D printers.

-The mod is based on ZMod, which itself is based on Klipper-mod.
+The mod is based on ZMod, which itself is derived from Klipper-mod.

 > [!CAUTION]
 > *If you want to install this mod to your AD5M (Pro) then be aware, that you risk to loose your warranty or damage the printer.
 Proceed at your own risk if you want to try this mod!*

 ## Features
 - **Stock** Screen with option to disable it completely to reduce resource consumption